What Is The Top Speed Of Cars In NASCAR?

-NASCAR vehicles reach drastically different top speeds depending on the track they are racing on.
+NASCAR vehicles reach drastically different top speeds depending on the track they are racing.
 NASCAR races travel to different tracks throughout the season, testing each driver’s ability under different conditions.
-Each NASCAR track varies in size, length, composition, and safety features.
-This means that each track will allow for differing top speeds that drivers can reach safely.
+Each NASCAR track’s size, length, composition, and safety features vary.
+Each track will allow for different top speeds that drivers can reach safely.

-The fastest NASCAR tracks as of 2019 are the Daytona Superspeedway in Daytona Beach, Florida and the Talladega Superspeedway in Talladega, Alabama.
-On these tracks, NASCAR vehicles can reach speeds upwards of 200 miles per hour!
-On the contrary, tracks like the Sonoma raceway only allow drivers to reach speeds of around 100 miles per hour.
+The fastest NASCAR tracks as of 2022 are the Daytona Superspeedway in Daytona Beach, Florida, and the Talladega Superspeedway in Talladega, Alabama.
+On these tracks, NASCAR vehicles can reach speeds upwards of 200 miles per hour.
+By contrast, tracks like the Sonoma raceway only allow drivers to reach speeds of around 100 miles per hour.
 The record for the fastest qualifying mark is held by Bill Elliot who clocked a speed of 212.809 at the Talladega Superspeedway in 1987.

-Without limitations, NASCAR vehicles can top speeds much higher than their official records allow for.
+Without limitations, NASCAR vehicles can reach top speeds much higher than those achieved during sanctioned races.
 NASCAR engines are built to produce maximum power outputs of around 800-900 horsepower and reach speeds of around 240 miles per hour.
-In 2007, the speed record for stock cars was broken by Russ Wicks who drove a Dodge Charger built to NASCAR specifications.
+In 2007, the speed record for stock cars was broken by Russ Wicks, who drove a modified Dodge Charger NASCAR race car.
 He reached a maximum speed of 247 miles per hour at the Bonneville Speedway in Utah.

-Despite its advantage in popularity, NASCAR vehicles are actually slower than their Formula 1 and Indycar counterparts.
-This is mostly due to differences in engine composition, weight, and acceleration.
-NASCAR vehicles are significantly heavier than both Formula 1 and Indycar vehicles, and also accelerate much slower.
-NASCAR race cars can weigh upwards of 3,000lbs, while Indycar or Formula 1 cars tend to weigh about half as much.
+NASCAR vehicles are slower than their Formula 1 and Indycar counterparts.
+This is mostly due to engine composition, weight, and acceleration differences.
+NASCAR vehicles are significantly heavier than Formula 1 and Indycar vehicles and accelerate much more slowly.
+NASCAR race cars can weigh upwards of 3,000 lbs, while Indycar or Formula 1 cars tend to weigh about half as much.
 The large weight difference of NASCAR vehicles makes them significantly slower in comparison to other auto racing leagues.

 Today, the average NASCAR race car can produce upwards of 750 horsepower.
-While each car is different, the fastest of NASCAR vehicles in the Cup Series are capable of producing over 900 horsepower.
-However, for safety reasons NASCAR limits the horsepower of its cars depending on the racetrack.
-It does so by using restrictor plates or limited tapers to lower the maximum horsepower of each race car.
-NASCAR engines are very unique and can produce such high horsepower without the use of turbochargers.
+While each car is different, the most powerful NASCAR vehicles in the Cup Series are capable of producing over 900 horsepower.
+However, for safety reasons, NASCAR limits the horsepower of its cars depending on the racetrack.
+It does so by using engine tuning to lower the maximum horsepower of each race car, as well as tapered spacers at superspeedways.
+At most tracks, NASCAR cars are limited to 670 horsepower, but at superspeedways, the output is further limited to 510 horsepower.
+NASCAR engines are naturally aspirated and can produce such high horsepower without the use of turbochargers.

 The fastest speed ever reached in NASCAR’s history was recorded at 212.809 miles per hour at the Talladega Superspeedway in Talladega, Alabama.
-The record was set in 1987 by Bill Elliot, making him NASCAR’s fastest driver!
-His lap is the fastest official qualifying mark in NASCAR’s history and still stands today.
-Elliot also holds the fastest qualifying record at the Daytona Superspeedway with a speed of 210.364 miles per hour.
+The record was set in 1987 by Bill Elliot, making him NASCAR’s fastest driver.
+His lap is the fastest official qualifying speed in NASCAR’s history and still stands today.
+Elliot also holds the fastest qualifying record at the Daytona Superspeedway, with a speed of 210.364 miles per hour.